christophergrant/hydro/docs/source/guides/deduplication.md

 .. deduplicate.md:
 ```
 # Deduplication

+Duplicate data is a common issue in data pipelines that can arise from a variety of sources, such as human error, system glitches, or data migration from legacy systems.
+Regardless of the cause, duplicate data can have significant negative impacts, including decreased data quality, wasted storage space, and decreased efficiency.
+Duplicates harm the accuracy, consistency, and reliability of a data asset.
+You have a data pipeline that writes to a Delta Lake table, and all of a sudden you start detecting that there are duplicates in your table.

+This article has a couple of sections:
+- In-memory deduplication: strategies for making sure that you don't receive duplicates at all
+- On-disk deduplication: or - what to do when you already have duplicates in your Delta Lake table

+## On-disk deduplication

 Let's say you have a Delta Lake table with the following contents and schema:

 | id  | type  | timestamp           |